jomaway/typst-gentle-clues/lib/clues.typ

 /// Basic gentle-clue (clue) template function.
 ///
 /// This function can be used to create custom clues.
-You can pass all of this parameters to the predefined clues (@predefined) as well to overwrite the default settings.
+You can pass all of these parameters to the predefined clues (@predefined) as well to overwrite the default settings.
 /// If an argument is `auto` it will fallback to the value which is specified in @gentle-clues
 ///
 /// *Example:*